How to Legally Manage Remote Hiring in Latin America

-hire legally remote developers in Latin America
+remote hiring in Latin America

-We will explore the options available for hiring remotely in Latin America, such as employer of record, agent of record, and contractors.
+This guide explores various options for remote hiring in the region, such as employer of record, agent of record, and contractors.

 Key Takeaways: